burakkuru5534/url-shortening-service/README.md

-# Movie API Service
+# Url Shortening Service
+[]: # Author: [Burak Kuru](

 ## Introduction

-In this project, we will be building a movie api service.
-There will be a register and login api for users to register and login.
-There will be a api for users to list movies.
-Users could reach this api without registration and authentication.
-There will be apis for users to create,update, delete and get movies.
+In this project, we will build a URL shortening service.
+The service will take a long URL and return a short URL.
+When the short URL is visited, the service will redirect the user to the long URL.
+Usr must register and login before using the service.
+There will be two types of usrs: free and premium.
+Free usrs can shorten up to 1 URLs, while premium usrs can shorten 10  of URLs.
+Usrs can also delete their URLs.
+Usrs can also list their active shortened urls.
+The service will be implemented using the following technologies:

 ### Languages and frameworks